-251 Commonwealth was designed by Shaw and Shaw, architects, and built in 1880-1881 by Shepard & Weston and B. D. Whitcomb, builders.
-It was built as the home of Joseph Smith Bigelow and his wife, Mary Cleveland (Bryant) Bigelow.
-They previously had lived in Cohasset, where they continued to maintain a second home.
+251 Commonwealth was designed by Shaw and Shaw, architects, and built in 1880-1881 by Shepard & Weston and B. D. Whitcomb, builders, as the home of Joseph Smith Bigelow and his wife, Mary Cleveland (Bryant) Bigelow.
+He is shown as the owner of 251 Commonwealth on the original building permit application, dated November 2, 1880.

-Joseph Bigelow is shown as the owner of 251 Commonwealth on the original building permit application, dated November 2, 1880.
-He purchased the land the house on October 5, 1880, from John W. Wheelwright.
+Joseph Bigelow purchased the land for the house on October 5, 1880, from John W. Wheelwright.
 The lot previously had changed hands several times, and originally was part of one of several parcels purchased from the Boston Water Power Company on January 29, 1866, by a real estate investment trust formed by John Templeman Coolidge, Franklin Evans, and Charles Henry Parker.
 The trust had subsequently subdivided the parcels into lots, which it sold to investors and builders, who then frequently resold the lots to others.

-During the 1889-1890 winter season, the Bigelows were traveling abroad and 251 Commonwealth was the home of Joseph Bigelow’s brother-in-law and sister, Thomas Nelson and Anne S. (Bigelow) Nelson.
+During the 1889-1890 winter season, the Bigelows were traveling abroad and 251 Commonwealth was the home of Joseph Bigelow’s brother-in-law and sister, Thomas Nelson and Anne Smith (Bigelow) Nelson.
 A former real estate dealer, he was treasurer of several mining companies.
 They had lived at 166 Marlborough during the previous season, and by the 1890-1891 season were living at 128 Marlborough, where Anne Nelson died in March of 1891.

 Sometime between 1902 and 1908, the Bigelows added a penthouse.
 The house appears as a 4 story (plus basement) house on the 1902 Bromley map, and as a 5 story (plus basement) house on the 1908 Bromley map.

-The house was not listed in the 1931 and 1932 Blue Books.
+251 Commonwealth was not listed in the 1931 and 1932 Blue Books.

 On January 2, 1932, 251 Commonwealth was purchased from Joseph Bigelow’s estate by Shirley Clifford Speed, a real estate dealer who converted many Back Bay houses into lodging houses and apartments.

-The building was shown as vacant in the 1954 City Directory.
+251 Commonwealth was shown as vacant in the 1954 City Directory.